Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Experiments

-We report the above metrics for different models in Table \ref{tab:code-gen-table}, in which DiT-based model significantly outperforms the ViT-based model across all metrics.
+We report the image similarity and code generation metrics for different models in Table \ref{tab:code-gen-table}, in which the DiT-based model significantly outperforms the ViT-based model across all metrics.
 Although ViT can accurately handle simpler images with a single element, it struggles to correctly capture $>1$ types of elements present in the input image, as well as their positions and colors.

 This is consistent with the qualitative results of our study: The ViT-based model was found to frequently miss or misinterpret elements and had difficulty accurately predicting the hexadecimal values of the colors.
 Figure \ref{fig:machine_learning_demo} show some examples: DiT model accurately identifies the types and locations of the elements, while ViT model struggles with these tasks.